wrapperband/FeathercoinWalletGuide/README.md

 * Scams involving pre ordering hardware arriving late or never
 * Promisses of high hash rates negated by changes in difficulty
-* Consentation of mining power with a few who had access to ASICs
+* Consentration of mining power with a few who had access to ASICs

 Because Neoscrypt would require more memory, it would mean GPU mining would only be 100 times CPU mining where as it had been a 1000 with Scrypt and 10,000 Bitcoin hashes.